MHaringa/insurancerating/docs/news/index.md

   [`edit_smoothing()`](https://mharinga.github.io/insurancerating/reference/edit_smoothing.md)
   call is stored as a separate cumulative refinement step.
-In addition, [`edit_smoothing()`](https://mharinga.github.io/insurancerating/reference/edit_smoothing.md) now supports `slope_adjustment` and `slope_from`.
-These arguments leave the curve unchanged through the anchor and scale only its remaining change, allowing a continuous effect to become steeper or flatter above a selected source-variable value.
+In addition, [`edit_smoothing()`](https://mharinga.github.io/insurancerating/reference/edit_smoothing.md) now supports `slope_adjustment`, with `from` as its anchor.
+This leaves the curve unchanged through the anchor and scales only its remaining change, allowing a continuous effect to become steeper or flatter above a selected source-variable value.
 In [`autoplot.rating_refinement()`](https://mharinga.github.io/insurancerating/reference/autoplot.rating_refinement.md),